Discover Kakamega Forest National Reserve

 You will receive a confirmation message once your payment is successful.

-Best Time to Visit Kakamega Forest National Reserve
+What is the Best Time to Visit Kakamega Forest National Reserve?

 The best time to visit Kakamega Forest National Reserve is during the dry seasons from December to February and June to August.
 The weather is ideal for hiking and wildlife spotting, with less rain making navigating trails easier.
 It’s also a great bird-watching time, as many birds breed and display after the April and May rains.